 Information and Accommodations for Persons with Disabilities

 Chicago is one of the most accessible cities in the world for visitors with disabilities.
-Here are resources and general information.
+Here are some useful resources and general information.

-The city's public transportation system, the Chicago Transit Authority (CTA), has a video on its web site with information on how to ride CTA using accessible services, called the "CTA Accessibility How-To Video."
+The city's public transportation system, the Chicago Transit Authority (CTA), has a video on its web site (www.transitchicago.com) with information on how to ride CTA using accessible services.
+In the site's search engine, type "CTA Accessibility How-To Video."
 Individuals can view specific chapters online, or order a free DVD copy by contacting CTA at 888-968-7282 at prompt #2 to request.

 Travelers Aid Chicago is a social service agency located at Chicago O'Hare International Airport.
 The main Travelers Aid office is located in Terminal 2, and is open all seven days.
 Travelers Aid provides guidance, support or advocacy services for passengers who need it as they travel.
 Professional staff are available to assist with crisis intervention information, and social services to travelers and visitors at O'Hare, 773-894-2427.